Sterile Neutrino as an Asymmetric Dark Matter: The Model

 The scalar potential is given by

 Linear and cubic terms in $\phi$ are forbidden by the imposed symmetries.
-This structure ensures that the mediator remains out of equilibrium with the SM bath, a crucial requirement for a viable freeze-in realization of ADM~\cite{Kaplan:2009,Hall:2009}.
-The Higgs portal coupling $\lambda_{\phi H}$ controls the interaction between the dark and visible sectors and must be sufficiently small to maintain the out-of-equilibrium condition throughout the production epoch.
+The Higgs portal coupling $\lambda_{\phi H}$ governs the interaction between the visible and dark sectors and is responsible for maintaining thermal contact between the mediator and the SM plasma.